OPENING OF THE 46TH AIA ANNUAL CONFERENCETransport

 The work of the Authority is still governed by a 1947 Act - something out of the flying boat era - but I am confident that this will soon be replaced by new provisions in the Civil Aviation Bill currently before Parliament.

-The days of Air New Zealand having automatic access to air rights negotiated by the New Zealand Government with the governments of other countries are now over.
+The days of Air New Zealand being able to automatically assume that any international air rights negotiated by the New Zealand Government with the governments of other countries are available to it are now over.

-When it comes to the bilateral negotiation of air rights, the essence of our policy is to take into account more that just aviation interests.
+When it comes to the bilateral negotiation of air rights, the essence of our policy is to take into account more that just aviation interests when deciding air rights matters.

 Tourism and trade are particularly important.

-In this last year we signed a new Air Services Agreement with Brazil, and negotiations on new Agreements were recently concluded with India and started with the Netherlands.
+The last year has seen a new Air Services Agreement signed with Brazil, and negotiations on new Agreements were recently concluded with India and started with the Netherlands.

 More significantly we are now back on track with our aviation relationship with Australia.